No single test will prove you have persistent post-concussive symptoms.

 Memory and thinking problems

 Certain forms of cognitive therapy may be helpful, including focused rehabilitation that provides training in the specific areas that you need to strengthen.
 Some people may need occupational or speech therapy.
-Stress can increase intensity of cognitive symptoms and learning stress management strategies can be helpful to decrease cognitive symptoms.
+Stress can increase the intensity of cognitive symptoms, and learning stress management strategies can be helpful to decrease cognitive symptoms.
 Relaxation therapy also may help.

 Depression and anxiety

 Persistent post-concussive symptoms often improve after the affected person learns that there is a cause for his or her symptoms and that the symptoms will likely improve with time.
 Education about the disorder can ease a person's fears and help provide peace of mind.